-The generation of cryptographic keys of Multicert PKI CAs is done by a Working Group, composed by authorized elements for that purpose, in a ceremony planned and audited according to the written procedures for the operations to perform.
+The generation of cryptographic keys of Multicert PKI CAs is done by the Working Groups, composed by authorized elements for that purpose, in a ceremony planned and audited according to the written procedures for the operations to perform.
 All key creation ceremonies are registered, dated and signed by the elements involved in the Working Group.